somosnlp/somosnlp.org/pages/hackathon/index.en.md

 ## 👏 Acknowledgments

-Thank you so much for your time and for helping our initiative reach further.
+Thank you so much for your time and for helping our initiative go further.
 Let's make language models more inclusive!

 ### 🚀 Organized by